25 Surprising Facts About Disney’s Most Famous Characters

 In 1933, Walt Disney stated that Mickey’s birthday was October 1, 1928, since that was “the day on which his first picture was started,” waltdisney.org reports.
 But in 1978, Dave Smith, founder of the Disney Archives, changed the date to November 18, 1928, the premiere of Steamboat Willie.
 The 1928 animated short officially debuted Mickey and Minnie Mouse to the world, which meant that date was Minnie’s birthday, too.
-Check out these vintage photos of Mickey and Minnie Mouse.
+Do you know why Mickey, Minnie, and many other Disney characters wear gloves?

 Several Disney characters have stars on the Hollywood Walk of Fame

 On November 18, 1978, Mickey Mouse became not only the first Disney character to get a star, but the first-ever cartoon character to get one.
 Six more stars have since been awarded to Disney characters: Snow White (1987), Kermit the Frog (2002), Donald Duck (2004), Winnie the Pooh (2006), Tinker Bell (2010), and The Muppets (2012).
 When you meet cast members at Disney, make sure you follow these unspoken rules.

 Anna and Elsa are technically not Disney princesses